Uncaged Ergonomics KT1 Keyboard Tray Review

 The good news is that the core functionality of this tray is reasonably solid if you’re not a “heavy pounder” when you type.
 The keyboard platform tilts up to -15°, it doesn’t feel especially shaky when typing (though pressing down on the mouse pad will result in a lot of torsion on the keyboard arm, and flexing of the entire keyboard platform), and it goes 4” below your tabletop.
 Not great, but not too shabby.

 However, a potentially game-breaking flaw with all of this is the mechanism below the mouse platform.
 If you intend to use this tray while seated, this thing will bang into your kneecap repeatedly.
 You’ll probably end up shifting over to escape this, which means you have to reach even further to get to your mouse.
-This isn’t a problem while you’re standing, which you should be doing for a large portion of your work day, but that doesn’t excuse this tray from being so deficient while in a seated position.
-It’s not unusable, as you can shift over, but it is annoying to be sure, and definitely the main cause of some irate users have returned the product and given it a bad review.
+This isn’t a problem while you’re standing, which you should be doing for a large portion of your workday, but that doesn’t excuse this tray from being so deficient while in a seated position.
+It’s not unusable, as you can shift over, but it is annoying to be sure, and definitely, the main cause of some irate users have returned the product and given it a bad review.
+This tray is designed for the ergodynamics of standing, but not sitting.

 An additional point of frustration is the unlocking lever which allows you to adjust the tilt angle of the tray.
 It takes quite a bit of force, which you should be able to get used to.
 However, as soon as the lever is released, the tray loses all rigidity and flops down—take care to save your mouse and keyboard from cascading to the floor.
 Adjusting it is similar to adjusting the quick-release on a bicycle wheel… you have to know that the nut on the opposite side of the axle from the adjustment lever also needs to be adjusted to get a good, tight lock on the keyboard angle.